WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 Noticed what happened here: as the data is flatten, we need to keep repeating the columns "user_id", "total_pageviews" and so on through each row.

-When working with small data this is fine; big data is another thing though; reading through terabytes of the same repeated field is not a very effective approach after all.
+When working with small data this is fine but big data is another realm; reading through terabytes of the same repeated field is not a very effective design to process the whole thing.

-One approach to handle that in BigQuery is to denormalize data that as much as possible, to the point where actually we'll end up with several distinct tables into just one overall table representation containing for each row all information we already need.
+One approach to handle that in BigQuery is to denormalize data that as much as possible to the point where actually we'll end up with several distinct tables into just one overall table representation containing for each row all information we already need.

-For doing so, we need to work with data that can repeate itself in just one column; we use arrays for the rescue!
+For doing so, we need to work with data that can repeate itself in just one column; arrays for the rescue!

 ## Arrays